rafaduran/django-pluggable-registration/docs/quickstart.rst

 Quick start guide
 =================

-Before installing django-registration, you'll need to have a copy of `Django <http://www.djangoproject.com>`_ already installed.
+Before installing django-pluggable-registration, you'll need to have a copy of `Django <http://www.djangoproject.com>`_ already installed.
 For the
 |version| release, Django 1.1 or newer is required.